So, how is your event doing with digital?

 It's super detailed and includes helpful terms and ideas that you may not yet be familiar with.
 So, to help you follow along, I’ve made a quick cheat sheet you can download.

 In this guide, we’ll cover the full gamut of digital analytics from the perspective of events.
-After reading it, you’ll have a good understanding of the world of digital analytics, and clear ideas for using analytics to improve your event.
+After reading it, you’ll have a good understanding of the world of digital analytics, as well as clear ideas for using analytics to improve your event.

 - An overview of digital analytics and their importance.